nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Description

-The `manual` command displays the format for a specified command and a short description for a particular command.
-Since the field is not compulsory during the execution of the `manual` command, the user's input is being parsed in `ManualCommandParser`.
+The `manual` command displays the format and a short description for a particular command.
+During the execution of the `manual` command, the user's input is being parsed in `ManualCommandParser`.
 After which, a new `ManualCommand` object will be created, and is executed by the `LogicManager`.

 #### Implementation
 1. Upon receiving the user input, the `LogicManager` starts to parse the given input text using `AddressBookParser#parseCommand()`.